smollaha/Twitter/README.md

 sub-topic and time T as input data and returns the most relevant streaming tweets to the topic and sub topic in the last T seconds.
 The streaming tweets are collected, cleaned and vectorized to get the result.

+Here are a list of descriptions for each folder in this reposition.
+1.  jupyter notebooks/
+twitter_proj.ipynb
+A notebook that documents the steps for
+ - saving  streaming related  tweets to the topic in the given time frame
+ - cleaning and pre-processing the saved tweets
+ - vectorization using the pretrained model GoogleNews-vectors-negative300.bin
+ - returning the most similar tweets related to the given topic and sub-topic by means of the similarity score
+2.